liuxindie/SECap/README.md

 ## 🔧 Project Introduction

-SECap is an innovative image captioning system that achieves performance comparable to large-scale models with only 9.8M trainable parameters.
+ViReG-Cap is an innovative image captioning system that achieves performance comparable to large-scale models with only 9.8M trainable parameters.
 It utilizes dynamic gating-enhanced semantic attention techniques and a semantic adaptive mapping module.
 This code is directly related to our submission to *The Visual Computer*.
 If you find our code/data/models or ideas useful for your research, please consider citing this paper.
 DOI URL: https://doi.org/10.5281/zenodo.18977057

 ## 🔧 Environment Setup